Shabby Chic Interior Design - Style Basics and Inspiration

 -

 Repurpose old dressers as bathroom vanities or use vintage ladders as blanket racks.
-Upcycling supports sustainability and adds stories to your home.
-Let your creativity guide you—nearly anything can have a second life with new purpose.
+It makes the designer in you proud and adds beautiful stories to your home.
+Let your creativity guide you—just about anything can be repurposed.

 -

-Swap out harsh overhead lights for table lamps, string lights, or pillar candles.
-Diffused light highlights soft colors and textures, reinforcing the cozy ambiance.
-Vintage-inspired lamp bases and faded shades work especially well here.
+Consider replacing harsh overhead lighting with softer alternatives such as table lamps, string lights, or pillar candles.
+Diffused light emphasizes the combination of soft colors and textures, which is a trademark of this style.
+Vintage-inspired lamp bases with faded shades will work especially well.

 -